 Secondly, when we look at Acts 22:9, the emphasis is on the voice.
 It’s not that they didn’t hear a sound, they may have just not understood what was said.
 It could’ve been just noise to them but understandable to Paul.
 Now before you cry “special pleading” know that the Greek verb for ‘hear ‘- akouō (ἀκούω) is also used for the word

 Now we get to the fun stuff.
 These variations found in the three different accounts fit nicely into the conditions that Paul found himself.
+Taken together they show that Luke was an eyewitness.
 Let’s take a look:

 Acts 9 is Luke’s story of Paul’s conversion.

 - Being a medical doctor, Luke is the only account that mentions Paul’s subsequent blindness and the scales that fell from his eyes after Ananias healed him.
 (Acts 9:18)

 - Luke also says that Paul didn’t eat for three days.
 (Acts 9:9)